thomasaull/KickstartProfile/README.md

 For Development run `npm run dev` and open your browser at `http://localhost:8080`

 ### Critical CSS
-To generate critical css for all necessary templates, add entries to package.json "criticalCSS" accordingly
+Critical CSS gets generated for all visible pages automatically.
+If you want to add hidden pages, change `$additionalHiddenPages` in site/templates/api/Critial.php

 ### Contentbuilder